gyrdym/ml_algo/README.md

 ```

 Let's describe our hyperparameters:
-- `optimizerType` - type of optimization algorithm that will be used to learn coefficients of our model
+- `optimizerType` - type of optimization algorithm that will be used to learn coefficients of our model, this time we
+decided to use vanilla gradient ascent algorithm
 - `iterationsLimit` - number of learning iterations.
 Selected optimization algorithm (gradient ascent in our case) will
 be run this amount of times
 - `learningRateType` - a strategy for learning rate update.
 In our case the learning rate will decrease after every